 - Category signals from third-party data: Your business category on your GBP should align with how your business appears to be categorized in third-party data sources.
 Misalignment can dilute local relevance signals.

-The fix isn’t glamorous — it’s auditing where you appear online and cleaning up inconsistencies.
+The fix isn’t glamorous.
+It’s auditing where you appear online and cleaning up inconsistencies.
 But it’s foundational.
 You’re leaving ranking signal on the table if you skip this.

-Categories: primary and secondary selection
+Categories: primary and additional selection

 Primary category is probably the single highest-leverage optimization choice in your GBP setup.
 I’d argue it matters more than almost anything else on the profile.

 Here’s why: Google uses primary category as a major signal for what queries to show the profile for.
-Get it wrong, and you’re competing for queries that don’t match your actual business — while missing the queries that do.
+Get it wrong, and you’re competing for queries that don’t match your actual business, while missing the queries that do.

 The most common mistake I see is selecting a broad category when a more specific one exists.
 If you’re a “Personal Injury Lawyer,” there’s a more specific category than “Lawyer.”
 If you’re a “Mexican Restaurant,” choosing “Restaurant” is leaving specificity on the table.
-Google’s category options are granular — use them.
+Google’s category options are granular.
+Use them.

 What to do: